Collective modes and terahertz near-field response of superconductors: Near field reflection coefficients

 If the polarization function is nonlocal, more unfortunately, if it depends also on the $z$ direction momentum $k_z$ such as that of the layered superconductor \equa{eqn:polarization_layered_sc}, the near field reflection coefficient of the vacuum-infinite superconductor interface should be modified to

-where $q$ is the in-plane momentum which is a conserved quantity and $k_z$ is that in the nonlocal medium determined by the condition $\epsilon(\omega,q,k_z)=0$.
+where $q$ is the in-plane momentum which is a conserved quantity and $k_z$ is that in the nonlocal medium determined by the condition $\epsilon(\omega,q,k_z)=0$. \equa{eqn:r_p_bscco} can be derived in a similar fashion to Appendix~\ref{appendix:rp_monolayer}.
 For a slab with finite thickness $a$, as shown in Fig.~\ref{fig:nano_terahertz_setup}(c), the transfer matrix method for solving the reflection problem renders

 where $R_p$ is from \equa{eqn:r_p_bscco}.